vincenzo-scotti/dldlm/README.md

 pip install spacytextblob
 ```

-For other options refer to the `scripts/` directory.
+For other options refer to the script `scripts/install_environment.sh`.

 ## Chatting